Daniel in the Lions' Den (Rubens)

+Rubens' original intent for Daniel in the Lions' Den is unknown, though modern commentators suggest it was a political allegory or motivated by Counter-Reformation beliefs about personal faith, allowing viewers to visualize Daniel's suffering.
 The painting was initially owned by Dudley Carleton, 1st Viscount Dorchester.
 It was later presented to King Charles I of England, who displayed it in the Bear Gallery at the Palace of Whitehall.
-Over the centuries, the painting changed hands multiple times, eventually becoming part of the Hamilton Palace collection in Scotland before being sold to the National Gallery of Art in 1965.
+Over the centuries, the painting changed hands multiple times and was misattributed to Rubens' collaborators Paul de Vos and Jacob Jordaens before its true identity was rediscovered.
+It was eventually made part of the Hamilton Palace collection in Scotland before being sold to the National Gallery of Art of Washington, D.C. in 1965.